 Due to the existence of fast fashion we consume at a faster rate than ever before.
 Thanks to mass production, we can afford to simply discard products we no longer want, and replace them instantly with minimal impact on our wallets.
 As a result, products are designed with a shorter life expectancy, poorer quality and creating maximum impact on the environment resulting in massive fashion pollution.
 Slow fashion can be the key to gather fashion and sustainability together.

 How to be more sustainable reducing this big consumerism and the deep impact on the environment?

 Since the last few years, there has been a wave of change in the fashion industry by getting more aware of the real truth and deep impact on the planet, people and animals.
 Buying cruelty-free leather products rather than buy animal leather you are avoiding to support immense animal killing to supply the industry.
 An increasing number of brands are rejecting the principles of fast fashion and adopting a sustainable approach to fashion.
 Thus rises the movement of ‘Slow Fashion’

-Why is Slow fashion necessary?
+What is Slow fashion?
+Is it necessary?

-Slow Fashion encourages us to buy less products at higher quality, made from more sustainable processes, less often.
+Slow fashion encourages us to buy less products at higher quality, made from more sustainable processes, less often.
 Higher quality products means superior sourcing of material which is durable and can last longer like cork is a great example of such a material.
+You can save much money if you simply buy less but when you do it, buy more durable fashion products.

-This movement also puts emphasis on the art of fashion handmade artisanal products.
-Slow Fashion has seen increasing support from consumers with an awareness of ethical standards and sustainable fashion.
+This movement also puts emphasis on reducing fashion pollution through the art of fashion handmade artisanal products.
+Slow fashion has seen increasing support from consumers with a fashion awareness for ethical standards and sustainability.
 This new decade we have been hit by a global pandemic and there will be many changes in the ‘new normal’ post Covid-19 world.
 This is a great time to bring a change in our lifestyle by supporting local and ethical brands.